hitchtest/hitch/docs/howto/parameterize_test_cases.rst

       - 3.4.3
       - 3.5.0

-This is a list of 3 python versions.
-This list is made available to jinja2 (jinja2 is basically anything surrounded by { or }).
+This is a list of 3 python versions defined in YAML in the :doc:`/glossary/hitch_settings`.

+This list is made available to jinja2, which you can see below (jinja2 is basically anything surrounded by { or }).

 Now put a test in the same directory, with the extension .test and make it look something like this::